kewkartik/unicat/README.md

 # UNICAT

-UNICAT is a user-friendly application aimed at simplifying the college selection process for students.
+UNICAT is a user-friendly application aimed at simplifying the way college information is served, this is a centralized place to know what students actually want to know about a college!
+The data and beautiful graphs on this site are filled with reliable NIRF and RTI data, (fun fact: there has never been a centralized website with all colleges RTI details!)
 It provides a platform where students can catalog their college choices along with essential information such as placement statistics, club offerings, gender ratio, and expenditure on college services.
-This application aims to empower students with the necessary insights to make informed decisions about their academic future.

 TLDR : UNICAT - **NIRF, RTI, Placements, Clubs, Events Data all in one place!**